Skip to main content

 cert-manager-webhook ClusterIP 10.16.2.145 <none> 443/TCP,9402/TCP 10m

-Verify certificate issuers are available by running the following command:
+To verify that certificate issuers are available, run the following command:

 kubectl get clusterissuer